Bill Clinton and Osama bin Laden

 The fact is, the 9/11 Commission’s own conclusions on the Clinton administration’s accountability are equally telling.
 In 1998, the year that al-Qa'ida bombed our embassies in Kenya and Tanzania, U.S. assets had the opportunity to capture bin Laden at his Tarnak Farms compound in Afghanistan.
 According to the Commission’s report, “Before it was canceled, [senior CIA operations officer in Afghanistan, Gary] Schroen described it as the ‘best plan we are going to come up with to capture [bin Laden] while he is in Afghanistan and bring him to justice.’
 No capture plan before 9/11 ever again attained the same level of detail and preparation.”

-So Clinton not only declined to kill Osama twice, but declined to capture him twice.
+So Clinton not only declined to kill Osama eight times, but declined to capture him twice.

 The Commission Report also asserts that Clinton “effectively relied on the CIA” for counterterrorism planning, even though Clinton stopped receiving the CIA’s Presidential Daily Brief and rarely, if ever, communicated with Director George Tenet.
 Further, while the Clinton administration continued to treat terrorism at home as merely a matter of law enforcement, “the relationship between the FBI Director Louis Freeh and the President was nearly nonexistent.”